MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 > [!div class="checklist"]
 >
-> - **Review the security baselines** for [App Service](/security/benchmark/azure/baselines/app-service-security-baseline) to enhance the security posture of your application hosted on an App Service plan.
+> - **Review security baselines**: To enhance the security posture of your application hosted on an App Service plan, review the security baselines for [App Service](/security/benchmark/azure/baselines/app-service-security-baseline)
 >
-> - **Use the latest runtime and libraries** in your application.
-Prior to updating, thoroughly test your application builds to catch problems early and ensure a smooth transition to the new version.
+> - **Use the latest runtime and libraries**: Prior to updating, thoroughly test your application builds to catch problems early and ensure a smooth transition to the new version.
 App Service supports [language runtime support policy](/azure/app-service/language-support-policy) for updating existing stacks and retiring end-of-support stacks.
 >
-> - **Create segmentation through isolation boundaries to contain breach**.
-Apply _segmentation of identity_, for example, implement role-based access control (RBAC) to assign specific permissions based on roles.
+> - **Create segmentation through isolation boundaries to contain breach**: Apply _segmentation of identity_, for example, implement role-based access control (RBAC) to assign specific permissions based on roles.
 Follow the principle of least privilege to limit access rights to only what's necessary.
 Also create _segmentation at the network level_.
 For example, [inject App Service Apps in an Azure Virtual Network](/azure/app-service/web-sites-integrate-with-vnet) for isolation and define network security groups to filter traffic.
 >
 >   App Service plan offers the App Service Environment (ASE) tier that provides a higher degree of isolation.
 With ASE, you get dedicated compute and network.
 >
-> - **Apply access controls on identities** to restrict both _inward access to the Web App_ and _outward access from the Web App_ to other resources.
-This helps maintain the overall workload's security posture.
+> - **Apply access controls on identities**: Restrict both _inward access to the Web App_ and _outward access from the Web App_ to other resources.
+This applies access controls on identities and helps maintain the workload's overall security posture.
 >
 >   _Use Microsoft Entra ID_ for all authentication and authorization needs.
 Use built-in roles, such as [Web Plan Contributor](/azure/role-based-access-control/built-in-roles/web-and-mobile#web-plan-contributor), [Website Contributor](/azure/role-based-access-control/built-in-roles/web-and-mobile#website-contributor), [Generic: Contributor, Reader, Owner](/azure/role-based-access-control/built-in-roles#general).
 >
-> - **Control network traffic to and from the application**.
-Don't expose application endpoints to the public internet.
+> - **Control network traffic to and from the application**: Don't expose application endpoints to the public internet.
 Instead add a private endpoint on the Web App, that's placed in a dedicated subnet.
 Front your application with a reverse proxy that communicates with that private endpoint.
 Consider using Azure Application Gateway or Front Door for that purpose.
 >
 >   Deploy web application firewall (WAF) to protect against common vulnerabilities.
 Both Application Gateway and Front Door have integrated WAF capabilities.
 >